jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Exclusion of System Procedures

 Exclusion (and inclusion) can also be applied to system procedures.
 Exclusion is actually very important for system procedures.
 An object symbol’s Target Object procedure must be accessible to make you able to call its procedures.
-When you control access to the Target Object procedure, you can for instance set the object to be accessible privately, but not publically.
+When you control access to the Target Object procedure, you can for instance set the object to be accessible privately, but not publicly.

 Exclusion of Set procedures controls who can set a symbol’s lines.
 Exclusion of Get procedures controls who can get information about lines or who can access the object.